 - Add star anise.
 1/2 star anise pod will add a lovely spicy sweetness.

 - Add more alcohol.
 If you’d like it more boozy, add more rum to taste.

 Homemade eggnog doesn’t last as long as the store-bought kind.
-Keep it in an airtight container in the back of the fridge for up to a month.
+Keep it in an airtight container in the back of the fridge for up to 2 weeks.

 - 5 cups whole milk